4+1 architectural view model

 Illustration of the 4+1 Architectural View Model.

 4+1 is a view model used for "describing the architecture of software-intensive systems, based on the use of multiple, concurrent views".
 The views are used to describe the system from the viewpoint of different stakeholders, such as end-users, developers, system engineers, and project managers.
-The four views of the model are logical, development, process, and physical view.
+The four views of the model are logical, development, process, and physical views.
 In addition, selected use cases or scenarios are used to illustrate the architecture serving as the 'plus one' view.
 Hence, the model contains 4+1 views: